The state of super apps: Statistics and trends

 Most super apps contain social features, e-commerce marketplaces, financial services, transportation services, messaging capabilities, and delivery services.
 Many developers who create standalone apps will also create an applet for super apps to ensure accessibility.
 And the list of mini-programs is ever-growing, with some super apps adding services like filing for a divorce, booking a doctor, and applying for a visa.
 Having all of these offerings in a single platform provides a frictionless experience for users when switching activities as they never need to leave the super app ecosystem.

 Super app technology is anticipated to develop to support Internet of Things technologies, chatbots, and immersive experiences.
-To learn more about how super apps work, check out Super-apps and the changing mobile marketing landscape.

 The latest statistics on super apps

 Reviewing the latest reports and figures across the globe, we’ve collected the top statistics for super apps below:

 One in three people in the world are super app users.